The Bay Area Radio Hall of Fame

 Pioneer – ELMA GREER*

 Our second legendary pioneer is KSFO music director Elma Greer.
-Elma started her 28 year tenure with KSFO in 1960.
-During this period beside music director, she was also assistant program director.
+Elma started her 28-year tenure with KSFO in 1960.
+During this period, besides serving as music director, she was also assistant program director.
 She was named music director of the year three times by the Gavin Report as well as receiving several gold records.
-One of Elma’s favorite duties was to help SF State students pull records for their DJ debut on “Records at Random”, Sunday nights on the ‘World’s Greatest Radio Station’.
+One of Elma’s favorite duties was to help SF State students pull records for their DJ debut on “Records at Random”, Sunday nights on the ‘World’s Greatest Radio Station.’

 Executive / Manager – HARVEY STONE